 The Inland Sea glowed like a golden fleece as the Yūnagi chugged across the Hōyo Strait, the narrow gap between Kyushu and Shikoku.
 It was the end of the holiday week, and I shared the boat with a hundred schoolchildren, raucous and manic in the fierce wind.
 We slurped cup noodles in unison, the dark spine of the Sadamisaki Peninsula growing on the horizon, then darkness fell and I walked off the boat, my walking stick clanging on the ramp.

 This was the second of seven days when I didn’t walk every step of the way.
-For reasons explained elsewhere I wanted to walk across Shikoku instead of Chūgoku (Western Honshu), and while it is possible to walk from Kyushu to Western Shikoku via the Kanmon Pedestrian Tunnel and the Shimanami Kaidō, I found the ferry across the Hōyo Strait much more in keeping with the overall aesthetics of my journey.↩︎
+For reasons explained elsewhere, I wanted to walk across Shikoku instead of Chūgoku (Western Honshu), and while it is possible to walk from Kyushu to Western Shikoku via the Kanmon Pedestrian Tunnel or the Shimanami Kaidō, I found taking the ferry across the Hōyo Strait much more in keeping with the overall aesthetics of my journey.↩︎